On the net reproduction rate of continuous structured populations with distributed states at birth

 \section{Abstract}

 \begin{sloppypar} We consider a nonlinear structured population model with a distributed recruitment term.
-The question of the existence of non-trivial steady states can be treated (at least!) in three different ways.
-One approach is to study spectral properties of a parametrized family of unbounded operators.
-The alternative approach, on which we focus here, is based on the reformulation of the problem as an integral equation.
+The question of the existence of non-trivial steady states can be treated (at least) in three different ways.
+One approach is to study spectral pro\-per\-ti\-es of a parametrised family of unbounded operators.
+The alternative approach, which we develop here, is based on the reformulation of the partial differential e\-qu\-ation as an integral equation.
 In this context we introduce a density dependent net reproduction rate and discuss its relationship to a biologically meaningful quantity.
-Finally, we briefly discuss a third approach, which is based on the finite rank approximation of the recruitment operator.
+Finally, we discuss a third approach, which is based on a finite rank approximation of the recruitment operator.

 \end{sloppypar}